Intellectual Freedom Policy

 - overcoming the impacts of remoteness, disability, poverty and other forms of disadvantage

 The right to seek, receive and impart information and ideas free from surveillance is fundamental to intellectual freedom.
+Library clients have the right to personal privacy and anonymity.
 Notwithstanding exceptional requirements under law:

 - surveillance of clients is strictly limited to the requirements of maintaining a safe and welcoming environment at SLQ;